papyros/qml-material/README.md

 QML Material is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 The Material Design icons by Google are released under an [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.
 The icons are directly copied from Google's GitHub repository at https://github.com/google/material-design-icons.

+### Papyros Backers

+Papyros is supported by the following contributors on our [Bountysource Salt campaign](https://salt.bountysource.com/teams/papyros):

+* Hoang Anh
+* And several other sponsors listed in the BACKERS.md file